nextflow-io/patterns/README.md

     curl -fsSL get.nextflow.io | bash

 It will download the `nextflow` application launcher in your working directory.
-You may want to complete the installation moving the `nextflow` executable into a directory on your `$PATH`.
+When done, you may want to complete the installation moving the `nextflow` executable into a directory in your `$PATH` variable.

 Clone this repository in folder of your choice with the following command:

 	git clone https://github.com/nextflow-io/examples.git

-Then, change in root directory of the repository just cloned.
+Then, change in the root directory of the repository just cloned.

 ## Content